 In June 2017, the District issued General Obligation Bonds Election of 2014, Series 2017 in the amount of \$24,900,000 to finance specific school facilities projects.
 Repayment of the Bonds is made from ad valorem taxes to be levied annually upon all property subject to taxation by the District.
 The bonds were issued at interest rates ranging from 3.0% to 5.0% and are scheduled to mature through August 2042.

-The annual requirements to amortize the bonds as of June 30, 2018 are as follows:
+The annual requirements to amortize the General Obligation Bonds payable and outstanding as of June 30, 2019 are as follows: